-Nearly 200 people joined us on Tuesday for our webinar, EB-5 Site Visits: Are You Ready?, where Daniel B. Lundy and Jessica DeNisi from Klasko Compliance along with Reid Thomas from NES Financial discussed what EB-5 issuers need to know about upcoming USCIS site visits.
+Nearly 200 people joined us for our webinar, EB-5 Site Visits: Are You Ready?, where Daniel B. Lundy and Jessica DeNisi from Klasko Compliance along with Reid Thomas from NES Financial discussed what EB-5 issuers need to know about upcoming USCIS site visits.

 Thomas started off with talk about all the different versions of proposed 2015 legislative bills – from Amodei/Polis Bill HR 616 in January, to Flake Bill S.2415 December 2015.
 In 2016, the evidence pointing to site visits comes from the fact that all three stakeholder meetings to date (February, April, and July) have all mentioned the occurrence.

 The USCIS has also announced plans to implement the following changes during FY16:

 - Updates to forms I-924, I-924A, and I-526